-Learn all you can about the herbs you are taking by consulting your doctor and contacting herbal supplement manufacturers for information.
-More and more healthcare providers are learning about the positive and potentially negative effects of using herbal medications to help treat health conditions.
-Renewed availability of high-throughput screening for target-based drug discovery, libraries containing a large number of high-purity phytochemicals, laboratory animal models simulating human diseases, profiling kits for drug toxicity studies and databases Bioinformatics for long-term safety prediction research interest in herbal medicine worldwide towards the discovery of new drugs. .
+High-throughput screening for target-based drug discovery, libraries containing a large number of high-purity phytochemicals, laboratory animal models simulating human diseases, profiling kits for drug toxicity studies and bioinformatics databases have all contributed to increased research interest in herbal medicine worldwide towards the discovery of new drugs.